Special Feature: Products Sally Recommends

 After savouring a platter of assorted antipasto delicacies, the peppered prime eye fillet I had was one of the best I have eaten for quite a while and I heard enthusiastic “mmm”’s of appreciation from my partner whose Tasmanian salmon was topped with a salsa of avocado.
 Dessert was a temptation of Chocolate bavoir or Apple roll with King Island double cream.
 This was followed by a platter of premium Australian cheeses and coffee.
 An outstanding selection of excellent wine, beer and spirits is included in the price and adds to the evening’s enjoyment.

 The cruise boat slowly makes its way upstream from its inner city riverbank berth at Southbank and cruises past the elegant riverside homes of some of Australia’s most prominent ‘Captains of Industry’.
 The boat has illuminating floodlights mounted on its side in the same way as the French boats on the Seine, and so you will get a good idea of how the rich and powerful live in Australia.
+That said, you don’t need to be rich or powerful to enjoy some of the incredible restaurants in the area.
+It is easy to pick out a place to stay once you figure out what restaurants you’d like to visit.
+There’s absolutely no harm in simply going online and seeing what’s available.
+It only takes a small amount of time, and you might have some unforgettable meals ahead of you.

 All of these special dinner venues must be booked ahead.